Continuous casting: Steel

-In the mold, a thin shell of metal next to the mold walls solidifies before the middle section, now called a strand, exits the base of the mold into a spray chamber.
-The bulk of metal within the walls of the strand is still molten.
+In the mold, a thin shell of metal next to the mold walls solidifies before the center, and then the molded metal, now called a strand, exits the base of the mold into a spray chamber.
+The bulk of the metal within the walls of the strand is still molten.
 The strand is immediately supported by closely spaced, water-cooled rollers which support the walls of the strand against the ferrostatic pressure (compare hydrostatic pressure) of the still-solidifying liquid within the strand.
 To increase the rate of solidification, the strand is sprayed with large amounts of water as it passes through the spray-chamber; this is the secondary cooling process.
 Final solidification of the strand may take place after the strand has exited the spray-chamber.

 It is here that the design of continuous casting machines may vary.
-This describes a 'curved apron' casting machine; vertical configurations are also used.
-In a curved apron casting machine, the strand exits the mold vertically (or on a near vertical curved path) and as it travels through the spray-chamber, the rollers gradually curve the strand towards the horizontal.
+This describes a "curved-apron" casting machine; vertical configurations are also used.
+In a curved-apron casting machine, the strand exits the mold vertically (or on a near-vertical curved path), and as it travels through the spray-chamber, the rollers gradually curve the strand towards the horizontal.
 In a vertical casting machine, the strand stays vertical as it passes through the spray-chamber.
 Molds in a curved apron casting machine can be straight or curved, depending on the basic design of the machine.

 In a true horizontal casting machine, the mold axis is horizontal and the flow of steel is horizontal from liquid to thin shell to solid (no bending).
 In this type of machine, either strand or mold oscillation is used to prevent sticking in the mold.

 After exiting the spray-chamber, the strand passes through straightening rolls (if cast on other than a vertical machine) and withdrawal rolls.
-There may be a hot rolling stand after withdrawal to take advantage of the metal's hot condition to pre-shape the final strand.
+There may be a hot-rolling stand after withdrawal to take advantage of the metal's hot condition to pre-shape the final strand.
 Finally, the strand is cut into predetermined lengths by mechanical shears or by travelling oxyacetylene torches, is marked for identification, and is taken either to a stockpile or to the next forming process.

-In many cases the strand may continue through additional rollers and other mechanisms which may flatten, roll or extrude the metal into its final shape.
+In many cases, the strand may continue through additional rollers and other mechanisms which may flatten, roll, or extrude the metal into its final shape.

 Developments since the mid 1980s reduced the thicknesses that can be cast, initially to transfer bars of ~50mm thickness, also called thin slabs, and then more recently down to thin strip castings of 2mm thickness.